RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 ### <span id="Reminders"> Reminders </span>

 For any question, it is possible to set a reminder for the user to answer the question, in case the user does not answer it within a certain period of time.
+There are two possible ways that the experimenter can determine the time of the reminders:

-The experimenter can set the number of reminders for a question, and the time in minutes between each subsequent reminder.
+* (1) periodic reminders, by defining the number of reminders and the time in between each reminder
+* (2) custom reminder times, by specifying the number of minutes after the question was originally asked that the reminder should appear

-This is done by adding to the question object the property `reminder`.
-The `reminder` object has two mandatory parameters:
+Both of these are done by adding to the question object the property `reminder`.

+* For periodic reminders (1), the `reminder` object has two mandatory parameters:
   * `numRepeats` - the number of times a reminder should be sent as long as the current question has not been answered
   * `freqMins` - the number of minutes that should elapse between subsequent reminders
+* For periodic reminders (2), the `reminder` object has one mandatory parameter:
+  * `customMins` - list of integers, each specifying the number of minutes **after the question was originally asked** when the reminder should be presented
+* You cannot define both periodic and custom reminder times for the same reminder

 Let us see an example question below: